 It may take a few minutes for the system to build your store in the background.
 If everything goes to plan, you'll see a "Yay, your store is ready" message, and a Visit your store button.

-3. Getting started with Bigcommerce
+3. Bigcommerce Overview

 Click on the Visit your store button to go to your account's dashboard.
 There you will see a list of tasks that Bigcommerce has done on your behalf.
 Below that there is also a list of tasks for you to get up and running: